Help us improve your experience.

 The space statement appends a space to the node’s value in the RPC’s formatted ASCII output.
 For example:

-The space statement is often used in conjunction with the comma statement to delimit fields in a line of output with a comma followed by a space.
+The space statement is often used with the comma statement to delimit fields in a line of output with a comma followed by a space.

 To generate a space after a value in the output field, include the space statement within the format statement.
 The placement of a statement determines the statement’s scope.
 Placing the statement within a single field generates a space after that field only.